 We’re here to help bridge the gap between the research bench and patient treatments.
-By working with you in diagnostic assay development and validation, we can help cut
+By working with you in the assay design & development process and its clinical validation, we can help cut down the time to bring these assays to the clinic.

-Through our open Call for Diagnostics campaign we collaborate with academic scientists and biotechnology and pharmaceutical companies on diagnostic assay development and validation.
+Through our open Call for Diagnostics campaign we are always looking for potential collaborative projects with academic scientists or diagnostics companies on molecular diagnostic assay development and validation.

 You’ll benefit from our resources and expertise